nus-cs2103-AY2122S2/ip/README.md

 # Dooke

-This is the chatbot of your dreams.
+This is the chatbot to take care of everything.
    ```
    Hello from